"Life is really simple, but we insist on making it complicated."

 Physical health forms the foundation for mental clarity and well-being.
 A healthy body allows the mind to function optimally, providing the energy, focus, and emotional stability necessary for introspection and the daily demands of life.

 The mind and body are interconnected, influencing one another in both positive and negative ways.
 Poor sleep, for example, can dull mental sharpness, heighten stress, and affect appetite.
-In contrast, taking care of the body through movement, rest, and proper nutrition fosters inner and outer harmony, enhances cognitive function, and creates a positive feedback loop of well-being.
+On the other hand, taking care of the body through movement, rest, and proper nutrition promotes inner and outer harmony, enhances cognitive function, and creates a positive feedback loop of well-being.

 Maintaining physical health should feel natural and sustainable.
 There is no one-size-fits-all approach; the key is to find practices that resonate with you.
 Whether you choose a structured fitness routine or a more relaxed approach, the focus should remain on having a healthy relationship with your body rather than becoming overly attached to its appearance or performance.

 While the body is a valuable tool for navigating life, it is not your essence.
 Over-identifying with its sensations, abilities, or appearance can lead to unnecessary anxiety or ego inflation.
 Inevitably, the body will age, change, and decline.
-By respecting its needs without obsessing over preserving it, you create space to live more fully and authentically, embracing the deeper truth of who you are beyond the physical form.
+By respecting its needs without obsessing over preserving it, you create space to live more fully and authentically.

 Check out this guide to Physical Work to explore everything in more detail.